-"For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.
+“For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call upon Me and come and pray to Me, and I will listen to you.
-You will seek Me and find Me when you seek Me with all your heart." ~ Jeremiah 29:11-13
+You will seek Me and find Me when you search for Me with all your heart.” ~ Jeremiah 29:11-13

 Note from Mary: Verse 13 was at the front of the Salvation Army church in which I found Jesus.
 It has always been a favourite of mine.